Continuing Education Courses for Teachers through The Heritage Institute/Antioch University Seattle.

 Antioch University Seattle is an accredited university offering quarter hour credits.

-Keith May is a veteran teacher, having taught with the Pendleton School District for 27 years.
-He was named 'Outstanding College Educator of the Year' in 1995 by the Oregon/California Trails Association for his work teaching educators about Western Migration.
+Keith May has helped to educate children and adults for many years.
+He taught for the Pendleton School District for 27 years.
+In 1995, he was named 'Outstanding College Educator of the Year' by the Oregon/California Trails Association for his work teaching educators about Western Migration.
 In 1991, Keith received a Kyotaru Fellowship to study developmentally appropriate practices utilized in the Japanese School System.
 Keith was also named Phi Delta Kappa Elementary Teacher of the Year for Eastern Oregon in 1997.
 Since 1992, Keith has been taking teachers out on the Oregon Trail with Heritage Institute classes.
 He is the author of several local history books and Finding the Trail in Oregon.
 Christina is a Registered Nurse and has taught junior and senior high math and science and 6th grade.
 She is listed in Who's Who Among America's Teachers for 1998 and 2004-2005.
 Christina has written a book about pioneer clothing and is a frequent guest speaker on the topic.
-Christina is currently working as a Clinical Nurse Educator for PeaceHealth St. John Medical Center.
-Keith and Christina have been married for 33 years and raised 2 boys.
+Christina retired from her most recent job as a Clinical Nurse Educator for PeaceHealth St. John Medical Center.
+Keith and Christina have been married for nearly 35 years and raised 2 boys.

 What is a 'Credit Report' (grade slip) and when can I expect to receive it?